|시간 제한||메모리 제한||제출||정답||맞힌 사람||정답 비율|

 Since all cats are efficient by nature, help Cartesian Cat determine what her minimum initial velocity must be if she hopes to eat all of the mice.
 Assume that she eats the mice in an optimal order.

 The first line of input contains a single positive integer, n (where 1 ≤ n ≤ 15), representing the number of mice.
 Each of the following n lines describes a mouse given as three space-separated integers x, y, and s.
 This indicates that a mouse is located at (x, y) and will duck underground at t = s seconds.
 The values of x and y are in the range [−1 000, 1 000] and s is in the range [1, 10 000].
 No two mice are at the same location.
-The last line of input contains a single floating-point number, m, specified to two decimal places, in the range [0.75, 0.99], representing the multiplicative factor by which the cat slows down after eating a single mouse.
+The last line of input contains a single floating-point number, m, specified to one or two decimal places, in the range [0.75, 0.99], representing the multiplicative factor by which the cat slows down after eating a single mouse.

 Output the minimum initial velocity (in units per second) necessary for Cartesian Cat to allow her to eat all of the mice, given that she eats them in the optimal order.
 Your answer should be correct within a relative or absolute error of 10−3.